yetfy/Data-Analysis-Project/README.md

 # Data-Analysis-Projects

-This repository is mainly for projects that i am currently udnertaking under a data Analytics bootcamp and also personal projects.
+This repository is mainly for projects that i am currently udnertaking under a data Analytics projects.

 **Tools **
 SQL